pinco227/dublin-hills/README.md

 - ### Navigation bar
     Allows users to navigate through the page.
 As the website is mainly a single landing page, the navigation will be visible all the time.
 - ### Full width Call To Action (CTA)
     Allows users to understand the page purpose in the first look.
 Attracts users by giving on-point bite-size information.
 Allow business to acommplish the main goal by providing users with the viewing posibility.
+This is only showed on 80% of the screen height, the remaining 20% are left visible on purpose to let users know there is more content and to invite them to scroll through it.
+On the bottom of the CTA is an animated arrow inspired by the social networks stories which invites users to scroll down/swip up.
+This arrow is also clickabe and will scroll down when clicked, bringing user to the **Features** section.
 - ### Book a Viewing Modal Form
     Allows interested users to book a viewing by having them fill the provided form.
 - ### Housing Estate's features section
-    Presents users the site's main offered amenities ordered by importance.
+    Allow users to learn the main features of the presented product.
+These are ordered by importance.
+This also allows users to download the full pdf brochure by clicking the download button under the title.
 - ### A list of the 3 house models
-    A brief presentation of the 3 houses with main photo, few imporant features and a button for more details.
+    Allows users to find the 3 house types and they're main photos, few imporant features and a button for more details.
+This button brings the user to the house's own details page.
 - ### Details page for each house
-    Interested users can find additional information for each of the 3 presented houses.
+    Allows interested users to find additional information for each of the 3 presented houses by visiting they're unique page.
 This pages have the following features ordered by importance:
-  - #### Main photo and attractive description
+  - #### Presentation
+    This section present the house main photo, the most important features and 2 large buttons:
+    - Book a viewing
+    - Download House Brochure
   - #### A gallery of house plans
   - #### Full technical specification list
   - #### A gallery of photos
-  - #### A button to go back to the "Homes" section of the landing page
+  - #### A list of the other 2 houses for quick access.
+- ### Site section
+    Allows users to find more details about the housing estate by presenting these subsections:
+    - Site Map with a brief location description.
-- ### Estate's layout and bird's eye view
+    - Site layout with legend.
-    A photo representing the layout of the site and a "see from above" photo of the finished product.
+    - Travel times.
+    - General technical specifications.
 - ### A photo gallery
-    A gallery of photos representing the houses, amenitites and the POI (points of interest) in and around the site.
+    Allows users to visually understand more about the presented product.
 - ### Contact section
     Gives users information about the contact details of the site's developer, estate agent and solicitor.
 Provides a contact form for any queries.
 - ### Footer
-    A footer section containing the business name and logo, another smaller callout button and social links.
+    Reminds users to book a viewing if interested by clicking the modal toggle button.
+Allows users to find more information on social networks by clicking the social icons.
 - ### Accessibility
     Images are provided with descriptive text.
+The website is optimised for screen readers and allows users with impaired vision to zoom at any point.
+- ### Features left to implement
+    - 360 house viewing.
+    - close modal and lightGallery with browser/device back button.

 ## Technologies used
 - Workspace